arielgabbay/tau-0627.2011/README.md

 Where `formants.csv` is the `csv` file generated in step 1.
 The script will create a new file in the same location as the input file; for example, in the case shown above, a file `formants_extended.csv` will be created.

+### Step 3: running a utility on the data

+Once data has been extracted from Praat to a `csv` file in steps 1 and 2, it can be passed to the main script, `autopraat.py` for various utilities.
+We give some examples here; for the full list of features, run `python3 autopraat.py --help`; for help on a specific utility, run `autopraat.py <utility> --help`, where `<utility>` is the utility name.
+Utilities do not modify the input `csv` file, so steps 1 and 2 can be run once for each sound analyzed (unless changes in the data resolution specified in step 2 are required).

-### Step 3: building a TextGrid with formant filters
+#### Building a TextGrid with formant filters

-In the last step, we'll use the script `formant_filter.py` to build a Praat TextGrid file for the analyzed sound, where boundaries will be set to mark intervals where there are certain formant values.
+Using the `formant_filter` utility, we can build a Praat TextGrid file for the analyzed sound, where boundaries will be set to mark intervals where there are certain mean formant values.
 For example, to build a TextGrid where intervals of length at least 50 milliseconds long and a mean F1 value of 700 to 800 Hz are marked, run:

 ```
-python3 formant_filter.py formants_extended.csv newTextGrid.TextGrid 50 -f1 700-800
+python3 autopraat.py formant_filter formants_extended.csv newTextGrid.TextGrid 50 -f1 700-800
 ```

 This will create the TextGrid file `newTextGrid.TextGrid` with the desired data.
 The script refuses to overwrite existing files by default; to overwrite files, pass the `--overwrite` flag.